 Family size exhibited a positive coefficient and was statistically significant at the 5% level.
 This indicates that increasing one additional family member contributes to higher agricultural yields, enhancing farmers’ adaptive capacity by 0.1919 units.
 The positive coefficient suggests that larger family sizes correlate with increased agricultural productivity.
 This may be due to the availability of family labor for farm activities, enabling farmers to cultivate larger areas and achieve greater productivity.
 The marginal effect of 0.047 implies that each additional family member results in a 0.047-unit increase in agricultural yields while controlling for other factors.
 These findings align with the research of Kabubo-Mariara and Mulwa [87] and Ndamani and Watanabe [88], which indicate that larger family sizes facilitate adaptation to climate change by providing more available labor compared to smaller families.

 The drought frequency over the past decade showed a positive coefficient and was statistically significant at the 1% level.
 This indicates that having faced drought conditions in the last ten years has improved farmers’ understanding of climate change and influenced their adaptation decisions.
 Specifically, a 1% increase in drought frequency correlates with an enhancement of 1.4183 units in agricultural yields due to increased knowledge and adaptive capacity.
 This strong relationship highlights that repeated exposure to drought amplifies farmers’ awareness of climate-related risks and emphasizes the need for adaptive strategies.
 Experiencing drought raises their perception of vulnerability and encourages a proactive stance in managing these challenges.
-As farmers become more aware of the immediate impacts of water scarcity on their livelihoods, they are more likely to adopt crop diversification, irrigation, organic fertilizer application, and adjust planting dates to boost their resilience.
+As farmers become more aware of the immediate impacts of water scarcity on their livelihoods, they are more likely to adopt crop diversification, irrigation, and organic fertilizer application and adjust planting dates to boost their resilience.
 The marginal effect of 0.029 further illustrates this importance, indicating that each additional unit of drought frequency contributes to an increase of 0.029 units in agricultural productivity while controlling for other factors.
 These findings align with the work of Asrat and Siman [18].

 Crop failure (experience of production shocks) was associated with a positive coefficient and was statistically significant at the 1% level.
 This indicates that a 1% increase in crop failure experienced by farmers leads to an improvement of 0.7892 units in agricultural yields, as it enhances their knowledge and adaptive capacity.
 Farmers who have faced crop failures are more likely to adopt coping strategies, highlighting the significant role of personal experience in agricultural decision-making.
 When confronted with the devastating impacts of crop failure, farmers become acutely aware of the risks tied to their farming practices and the unpredictability of climate conditions.
 These past failures are vital learning opportunities, prompting them to seek and implement adaptive strategies, such as investing in drought-resistant crops or adopting irrigation techniques.
 This proactive behaviour demonstrates how firsthand experiences shape their understanding of potential threats and motivate them to strengthen their resilience against future uncertainties.
 Therefore, recognizing the importance of crop failure history in shaping farmers’ coping strategies underscores the need for policies and programs that leverage these experiential insights to foster adaptive agricultural practices.
 The marginal effect of 0.045 further emphasizes this point, indicating that each additional unit of crop failure experience correlates with an increase of 0.045 units in agricultural productivity while controlling for other variables.
 Prior research suggests that an individual’s inclination to take proactive measures in response to natural hazards increases with the severity of the damage they have experienced [17,89].